maptiler/mobile-code-samples/ios-swiftui/README.md

-# Mapbox iOS SDK / UIKit / MapTiler Cloud example
+# Mapbox iOS SDK / SwiftUI / MapTiler Cloud example

 A live Xcode project/app that demonstrates how to use Mapbox Maps SDK for iOS with MapTiler cloud.